waleedconan/Participatory-Assessment-Portfolio-Project-/README.md

 🎯 **Project Objective**

-To amplify the voices of affected communities through a multisector participatory assessment, enabling more targeted and effective humanitarian responses by deepening the understanding of community needs, concerns, and priorities across key sectors.
+To amplify the voices of affected communities through a multisector participatory assessment, enabling more targeted and effective humanitarian responses by deepening the understanding of refugee community needs, concerns, and priorities across key sectors.

 ---